-- Evaluating Healthcare Quality: This course examines the concepts of quality and evaluation from the perspectives of providers, patients, and insurers.
+- This course examines the concepts of quality and evaluation from the perspectives of providers, patients, and insurers.
 Students explore scientific and managerial standards of quality.
 Learners are prepared to work in regulatory environments or as compliance officers.

-Certifications and Licenses a MBA in Healthcare Management Prepares For
+Certifications and Licenses an MBA in Healthcare Management Prepares For

-- Certified Revenue Cycle Specialist: The American Association of Healthcare Administrative Management offers numerous certificates, which set and maintain industry standards for healthcare finance professionals.
+- The American Association of Healthcare Administrative Management offers numerous certificates, which set and maintain industry standards for healthcare finance professionals.
 The CRCS exam evaluates knowledge of the functional areas of revenue cycles.
 The two-hour certification exam is ideal for professionals who work with patient healthcare accounts.

-- Certified Nursing Home Administrator: The American College of Health Care Administrators certifies nursing home administrators.
+- The American College of Health Care Administrators certifies nursing home administrators.
 Since there is no federal credential for nursing home administrators, this certificate serves as the national standard of professional excellence in the field.
 Membership in ACHCA is not a prerequisite to take the exam.

 Online MBA in Healthcare Management Careers